discordeno/discordeno/site/docs/general/migrating.md

   // list of activities that the bot goes through const activityArray = [`${configs.prefix}help | `];
   setInterval(() => {
-    editBotsStatus(
+    const randomActivity = activityArray[Math.floor(Math.random() * activityArray.length)];

-      StatusType.Online,
+    editBotStatus(botCache, {
-      chooseRandom(activityArray),
+      activities: [{ name: randomActivity, type: ActivityTypes.Game, createdAt: Date.now() }],
-      ActivityType.Game,
+      status: "online",
-    );
+    });
   }, 5000);
 };
 ```

 To understand this code, we are setting a function to be run when the bot is `ready`.
-Then the bot will edit the bots
+Then the bot will edit the bot's
 status every 5 seconds.
-Notice, that Discordeno provides a nice clean util function to choose a random item from an
+Notice that you also have beautiful enums provided that prevents you from making any
-array.
-You also have beautiful enums provided that prevent you from making any typos/mistakes.
+typos/mistakes.

 We have now converted the entire `main.js` file, in a matter of seconds.
 The Discordeno official generator took care of
 the majority of workload and we just modified the `ready.ts` file.